 Relationships and sex

-The physical changes you have might affect your relationships and sex life.
+The physical and emotional changes you have might affect your relationships and sex life.
 There are things that you can do to manage this.

-Practical things you and your family might need to cope with include:
+You and your family might need to cope with practical things including:

 - money matters